Spikingformer: A Key Foundation Model for Spiking Neural Networks: Experiments

-\textbf{CIFAR10-DVS Classification.} CIFAR10-DVS is a neuromorphic dataset converted from the static image dataset by shifting image samples to be captured by the DVS camera, which provides 9, 000 training samples and 1, 000 test samples.
-We compare our method with SOTA methods on DVS-Gesture.
-In detail, we adopt four SPEDs in the Spiking Tokenizer block due to 128*128 image size of CIFAR10-DVS, and adopt 2 spiking transformer blocks with 256 patch embedding dimension.
+\textbf{Neuromorphic Classification.} We compare our method with SOTA methods on DVS-Gesture.
+In detail, we adopt four SPEDs in the Spiking Tokenizer block due to the 128*128 image size of CIFAR10-DVS and adopt 2 spiking transformer blocks with 256 patch embedding dimension.
 The number of time steps of the spiking neuron is 10 or 16.
-The number of training epochs is 106, which is the same with Spikformer.
-The learning rate is initialized to 0.1 and decayed with cosine schedule.

-The results of CIFAR10-DVS are shown in Tab.\ref{tab:dvs}.
-Spikingformer achieves 81.3$\%$ top-1 accuracy with 16 time steps and 79.9$\%$ accuracy with 10 time steps, significantly outperforms Spikformer by 1.3$\%$ and 0.7$\%$ respectively.
-To our best knowledge, our Spikingformer achieves the state-of-the-art in directly trained pure spike-driven SNN models on CIFAR10-DVS.
+The number of training epochs is 106, which is the same as Spikformer.
+The learning rate is initialized to 0.1 and decayed with a cosine schedule.
+The results of CIFAR10-DVS are shown in Tab.\ref{tab:small_dataset}.
+Spikingformer achieves 81.3$\%$ top-1 accuracy with 16 time steps and 79.9$\%$ accuracy with 10 time steps, significantly outperforms Spikformer by 0.4$\%$ and 1.3$\%$ respectively.
+Spikingformer$^\dagger$ achieves 81.4$\%$ accuracy with 16 time steps and outperforms SD-Transformer by 1.4$\%$.
+We compare our method with SOTA methods on CIFAR10-DVS in Tab.\ref{tab:small_dataset}.

-\textbf{DVS128 Gesture Classification.} DVS128 Gesture is a gesture recognition dataset that contains 11 hand gesture categories from 29 individuals under 3 illumination conditions.
-The image size of DVS128 Gesture is 128*128.
-The main hyperparameter setting in DVS128 Gesture classification is the same with CIFAR10-DVS classification.
-The only difference is that the number of training epoch is set as 200 for DVS Gesture classification, which is the same with Spikformer.

-We compare our method with SOTA methods on CIFAR10-DVS in Tab.\ref{tab:dvs}.
 Spikingformer achieves 98.3$\%$ top-1 accuracy with 16 time steps and 96.2$\%$ accuracy with 10 time steps, outperforms Spikformer by 0.4$\%$ and 0.4$\%$ respectively.